 On the next page, you can choose a variety of options for your run, like what requests to include, how many iterations, and how it should be run.
 For this post, leave all options to default and click “Run Postman Load Test Tutorial.”

 Given the low number of requests, the run should finish quickly.
-You can now see how Postman presents you with a view of the requests, any results that might be present from test runs, as well as a few statistics.
+You can now see how Postman presents you with a view of the requests, along with results and statistics, like duration and average response times.

 Now that the response body is filled out, you can save the request as an example.